parvathic/c-questions/README.md

-## Leetcode problems solved in Python
+## Leetcode problems solved in Python and can be opened on Colab